 I started coaching and teaching students when I was in high school.
 I absolutely love teaching and haven't stopped since :)

 I work with all types of students - from beginner level through advanced.
 I enjoy working with any student who is willing to practice and learn.
-Some of my students have been accepted at music schools across the country including the Boston Conservatory, University of Arizona, among others.
+Some of my students have been accepted at music schools across the country including the Peabody Conservatory at Johns Hopkins University, Boston Conservatory, University of Arizona, among many others.

 Very proud to have opened my violin studio last year where we are currently serving more than 20 students.
 I am also proud that we were able to raise scholarship funds to offer to students who can't afford good instruction.